 War against the soul is a hot war, an all-out frontal attack.

 We have the idea that we can do anything we please.
-We are our own boss and we run our lives.
+We are our own boss, and we run our lives.
 If we have this attitude, we are headed for defeat in the spiritual war.

-God wants to equip us with armor to fight the spiritual war but we must first submit to his right to be the General in our army.
+God wants to equip us with armor to fight the spiritual war, but we must first submit to his right to be the General in our army.
 That means he has the right to give me direction.
 He will dictate the terms under which I fight for him in a hostile world.
 That means unconditional surrender to General Jesus.
 That means we take all our orders from him.

 We must check in with the General before we take a single maneuver.
 The wonderful thing about General Jesus is that he is omniscient.
 He can see over hills and around corners.
 He knows all the problems we might face.
 We can trust him with our future.

-In Plutarch’s Moralia we see this principle.
-Question 39 asks why are the soldiers simply sitting in the camp without fighting the enemy.
+In Plutarch’s Moralia, we see this principle.
+Question 39 asks why the soldiers are simply sitting in the camp without fighting the enemy.
 Plutarch records the answer: “It is more important to obey a military command than it is to slay an individual soldier … he who asks leave to perform the offices of a soldier [our word for ‘war’] renders himself again accountable to the regulations of his general.”
 It is more important that we follow the commands of General Jesus and try to execute our own strategy.